-Whether you are planning your first or your one hundredth trip to Walt Disney World, selecting the perfect resort to fit your needs is a big job.
-A Walt Disney World vacation can be a magical experience, and choosing to stay on property definitely adds an extra bit of pixie dust to your vacation.
-But with over 30 accommodations from which to choose, it can be hard to whittle it down.
+Whether you are planning your first or your one-hundredth trip to Walt Disney World, selecting the perfect resort to fit your needs is a big job.
+But with over 30 hotels from which to choose, it can be hard to whittle it down.

 Today we’re letting AllEars readers be our guide by taking a look at the best and worst Disney World Resorts based on your reviews.

-Art of Animation offers The Little Mermaid-themed standard rooms which are designed to accommodate four guests and range from $180-$330 a night.
-You’ll also find family suites themed to The Lion King, Cars, and Finding Nemo that range from $428 – $764 a night.
-Family Suites can accommodate six guests and include two separate bathrooms, a separate bedroom, a sofa bed, a Murphy bed, a mini kitchen, and two flat-screen TVs.
+Art of Animation offers The Little Mermaid-themed standard rooms which are designed to accommodate four guests and range from $180 to $330 a night.
+You’ll also find family suites themed to The Lion King, Cars, and Finding Nemo that range from $428 to $764 a night.
+Family Suites can accommodate 6 guests and include two separate bathrooms, a separate bedroom, a sofa bed, a Murphy bed, a mini kitchen, and two flat-screen TVs.